Malwa: History

 In 756 AD Gurjara-Pratiharas advanced into Malwa.
 In 786 the region was captured by the Rashtrakuta kings of the Deccan, and was disputed between the Rashtrakutas and the Gurjara Pratihara kings of Kannauj until the early part of the tenth century.
 The Emperors of the Rashtrakuta dynasty appointed the Paramara rulers as governors of Malwa.
-From the mid-tenth century, Malwa was ruled by the Paramaras, who established a capital at Dhar.
+From the mid-tenth century, Kingdom of Malwa was ruled by the Paramaras, who established a capital at Dhar.
 King Bhoja, who ruled from about 1010 to 1060, was known as the great polymath philosopher-king of medieval India; his extensive writings cover philosophy, poetry, medicine, architecture, construction, town planning, veterinary science, phonetics, yoga, and archery.
 Malwa became an intellectual centre of India, and became home to a major astronomical observatory, attracting scholars from all over India including Bhāskara II.
 His successors ruled until about 1305, when Malwa was conquered by the Delhi Sultanate.
 Malwa was several times invaded by the south Indian Western Chalukya Empire.

 Dilawar Khan, previously Malwa's governor under the rule of the Delhi sultanate, declared himself sultan of Malwa in 1401 after the Mughal conqueror Timur attacked Delhi, causing the break-up of the sultanate into smaller states.
 Khan started the Malwa Sultanate and established a capital at Mandu, high in the Vindhya Range overlooking the Narmada River valley.
 His son and successor, Hoshang Shah (1405–35), developed Mandu as an important city.
 Hoshang Shah's son, Ghazni Khan, ruled for only a year and was succeeded by Mahmud Khalji (1436–69), the first of the Khalji sultans of Malwa, who expanded the state to include parts of Gujarat, Rajasthan, and the Deccan.
 The Muslim sultans invited the Rajputs to settle in the country.
-In the early 16th century, the sultan sought the aid of the sultans of Gujarat to counter the growing power of the Rajputs, while the Rajputs sought the support of the Sesodia Rajput kings of Mewar.During that time Much of the Malwa was conquered by Rana Sanga of Mewar who appointed one of his close allies Medini Rai as ruler of Malwa under his lordship.
-Chanderi was capital of his kingdom.After the defeat of Rajput confederation in Battle of Khanwa near Agra against Babur which was fought for Supremacy of Northern India between Rajputs and Mughals.Babur then siege Chanderi offering Shamsabad to Medini rai instead of Chanderi as it was capital of his kingdom and was of great importance but Rai refused Babur offer and choose to die.
-He was defeated by Babur in January 1528 at Battle of Chanderi and Babur conquer the fort.
+Rajputs from various clans came and settled in Malwa.
+They came from different parts of Rajasthan, Gujarat, and many other regions of India.
+In the early 16th century, the sultan sought the aid of the sultans of Gujarat to counter the growing power of the Rajputs, while the Rajputs sought the support of the Sesodia Rajput kings of Mewar.
+During that time Much of the Malwa was conquered by Rana Sanga of Mewar who appointed one of his close allies Medini Rai as ruler of Malwa under his lordship.
+Chanderi was capital of his kingdom.After the defeat of Rajput confederation in Battle of Khanwa near Agra against Babur which was fought for Supremacy of Northern India between Rajputs and Mughals.Babur then sieged Chanderi offering Shamsabad to Medini rai instead of Chanderi as it was the capital of his kingdom and was of great importance but Rai refused Babur's offer and chose to die.
+He was defeated by Babur in January 1528 at Battle of Chanderi and Babur conquered the fort.